CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 ## Installation

-Clone the repository into your code editor, you should see an index.html file, right click and copy path, then paste and load that path in your browser.
+Please have the latest version of NodeJS installed, and make sure npm is installed globally.
+Then clone the repository into your code editor, you should see an index.html file, right click and copy path, then paste and load that path in your browser.

 ## Implemented Feature